sumansupanda/SP_CODE_STORE/PROGRAMMING-LANGUAGES/c_program.md

 > **Process of program development.....**

 __User requirements__ :arrow_right: __Problem analysis__ :arrow_right: __Determine Input and Output__ :arrow_right: __Designing algorithm__ :arrow_right: __Program coding__ :arrow_right: __Testing and Debugging the program__ :arrow_right: __Program Documentation__.

+## Design Methods

+*Designing* is the first step for obtaining solution of a given problem.
+The purpose of designing is to represent solution for a system.
+It is difficult to design a large system because the complexity of system cannot be represented easily.
+Thus various methods have been evolved for designing.

+1. Top-Down Design
+_